 The exception is decals with static cling material, which is vastly different from vinyl, polyester, or polycarbonate decals using PSAs.
 Static clings must be applied within six months, or they become unusable.

 If you are unsure of a shelf life date or have experienced some failure with older decals, we recommend testing two or three decals from an older batch before application, using these steps:

-- Ensure the decals, air, test substrate are all above 50 degrees Fahrenheit / 10 degrees Celsius.
+- Ensure the decals, air, and test substrate are all above 50 degrees Fahrenheit / 10 degrees Celsius.
 You may need to bring a substrate inside overnight.

 - Wipe the test substrate clean using isopropyl alcohol.

 - Apply the decals using firm, consistent pressure.

 - Wait 24 hours, and then check on your decals.

 If your decals have properly adhered to the substrate, they will be difficult to remove and should damage or deform upon removal.
 At this point, the decals can be used in the field.
 If your decals have not properly adhered to the substrate, it’s safe to assume that the adhesive has expired and the graphics should be disposed of.

 Adhesive does not expire on any specific day, and material manufacturers use shelf-life warranty dates as guidelines to ensure good and consistent adhesion once applied.
 So yes, you can probably keep those old decals on your shelf for just a little while longer.